The key to immersive audio with a soundbar is proper mounting. Wall, TV, or cabinet – each of these soundbar mounting ideas has pros and cons.

 As mentioned earlier, the placement of your compact soundbar is critical to its performance.

-Even the highest quality audio device will fail to provide an excellent sound if positioned incorrectly.
+Even the highest quality audio device will only provide an excellent sound if positioned correctly.

-Bear in mind that you will probably be sitting down, so the height of your soundbar will not be much more than 3 or 4 feet off the ground.
+Bear in mind that you will probably be sitting down, so the height of your soundbar will be at most 3 or 4 feet off the ground.

-Naturally, you’ll have to consider the design of your room, which may, in some instances, be a sunken lounge or a raised subfloor, depending on the interior décor.
+Naturally, you’ll have to consider the design of your room, which may sometimes be a sunken lounge or a raised subfloor, depending on the interior décor.